-The principles of SfM photogrammetry are similar to those of digital photogrammetry, but the former does not need specifications on camera positions and lens characteristics are not specified in the former to reconstruct 3D structures.
+The principles of SfM photogrammetry are similar to those of digital photogrammetry, but the former does not need specifications on camera positions and lens characteristics to reconstruct 3D structures.
 The camera extrinsic and intrinsic parameters are automatically estimated via tracking and matching pre-defined features in overlapping photos and an iterative bundle adjustment procedure, which results in a sparse point cloud (Hartley and Zisserman, 2003; Snavely et al., 2008; Westoby et al., 2012).
 Afterwards, the (dense) point matching is done at pixel scale to generate a detailed point cloud of the scene that has the final survey resolution.
-The point cloud can then be georeferenced with GCPs, or alternatively, these can be incorporated for the iterative bundle adjustment as additional matched points,

-15 during which the georeferentiation takes place.
+The point cloud can then be georeferenced with GCPs, or alternatively, these can be incorporated for the iterative bundle adjustment as additional matched points, during which the georeferentiation takes place.

-The use of GCPs are is necessary commonly used to reference the model to a geographical coordinate system, to compute erosion rates and processes through sequential surveys.
-The georeferentiation georeferencing process involves the Helmert transformation of the point cloud through 7 parameters that adjust its scale, position and rotation in a linear and rigid way (Fonstad et al., 2013).
+The use of GCPs is necessary to reference the model to a geographical coordinate system, to compute erosion rates and processes through sequential surveys.
+The georeferentiation process involves the Helmert transformation of the point cloud through 7 parameters that adjust its scale, position and rotation in a linear and rigid way (Fonstad et al., 2013).
 The estimation of these parameters is done through a least-squares regression with the GCPs identified in the UAV images.
 The propagation of linear errors is thus given by the accuracy with which the GCPs were measured (in this study with the RTK GPS) and then identified in the photographs.
-Further in the SfM-workflow, GCPs can be used to refine the camera parameters estimated during the bundle adjustment, to reduce the non-linear errors that the estimation of the camera parameters may induce (Carbonneau et al., 2017).
+Further in the SfM workflow, GCPs can be used to refine the camera parameters estimated during the bundle adjustment, to reduce the non-linear errors that the estimation of the camera parameters may induce (Carbonneau et al., 2017).
 Ideally, well distributed, precisely measured, and accurately identified GCPs avoid excessive linear and non-linear errors in the point cloud.
-Yet, a third type of error given by

-25 the automated image matching process cannot be prevented with GCPs.
+Yet, a third type of error given by the automated image matching process cannot be prevented with GCPs.
 These are local and random errors and represent the classic concept of precision.

 We used Agisoft PhotoScan software to process the imagery.
-For a successful photo alignment from different UAV tracks (Table 1), Tthe camera yaw, pitch and roll recorded during the UAV flight from different perspectives (Table 1) were necessary-inputs to ensure that the image matching assigned all photos into a single model (Stöcker et al., 2015).
+For a successful photo alignment from different UAV tracks (Table 1), the camera yaw, pitch and roll recorded during the UAV flight were necessary inputs.
 For this step we used three GCPs along the reach, two at the extremes and one at the middle, all close to the bank and easily visible from tracks 1 and 2.
 These approximate orientations and a priori known ground points helped obtaining a consistent sparse point cloud of the bank along the entire reach.
 The resulting camera positions and orientations of the photo alignment are visible in Fig. 3a, evidencing the UAV tracks.
 This figure also shows the DSM textured with colours from the photographs, in which the green area on the left side with white patches corresponds to the floodplain partially covered with snow (see also Fig. 3d-f) and the right brownish area is the terrace at the bank toe, with snow remains as well.

 Figure 3: a) Camera positions and orientations in perspective view.
-The digital surface model shows the low-water condition during January 2017, which exposed a terrace at the bank toe. b) Cross-sectional scheme of UAV paths. c) Ceramic plaque with CD as ground\control point on the floodplain. d) GCP in photograph from track 1. e) Same GCP from track 2. f) Top view of DSM with UAV track 1 in blue and tracks 2-4 in yellow.
+The digital surface model shows the low-water condition during January 2017, which exposed a terrace at the bank toe. b) Cross-sectional scheme of UAV paths. c) Ceramic plaque with CD as ground control point on the floodplain. d) GCP in photograph from track 1. e) Same GCP from track 2. f) Top view of DSM with UAV track 1 in blue and tracks 2-4 in yellow.